Comparing Data Assimilation and Likelihood-Based Inference on Latent State Estimation in Agent-Based Models: Results

 As expected, \lbi achieves lower forecasting errors than \da across all metrics, particularly in the polarization scenario.
 At the interaction level, \da reaches a mean error of $0.48$ (IQR $=0.47\text{--}0.48$) compared to $0.06$ (IQR $=0.02\text{--}0.11$) for \lbi.
 At the agent level, the errors are $0.17$ ($0.13\text{--}0.21$) versus $0.05$ ($0.01\text{--}0.09$), respectively.
 In the consensus regime ($\cb=0.3$), both methods improve, and the gap narrows: \da attains a mean error of $0.20$ (IQR $=0.10\text{--}0.23$), while \lbi achieves $0.12$ (IQR $=0.02\text{--}0.10$).
 These differences reflect a fundamental contrast between regimes: in consensus, all agents converge toward the same latent space, which simplifies reconstruction and forecasting.
 As a result, \da—despite lacking model-specific likelihoods—has a much easier time tracking the dynamics and becomes competitive with \lbi, particularly at aggregated (global) levels.

-Importantly, \da remains robust despite its more general formulation.
-Without relying on the explicit likelihood, it still reproduces key patterns of the observed dynamics, and at coarse levels of aggregation, its forecasts often approach those of \lbi.
-This flexibility makes \da especially attractive in scenarios where the true generative model is unknown or only partially specified.
-By contrast, \lbi offers sharper precision when the likelihood is available, particularly under more complex dynamics like the polarization scenario, where the reconstruction problem is more demanding.
+Importantly, \da remains robust despite being model-agnostic.
+Without relying on the explicit likelihood, in our case study, it still reproduces key patterns of the observed dynamics, and at coarse levels of aggregation, its forecasts often approach those of \lbi.
+This flexibility suggests \da suitability in scenarios where the true generative model is unknown or only partially specified.
+By contrast, in our case \lbi offers sharper precision, particularly under more complex dynamics like the polarization scenario, where the reconstruction problem is more demanding.

 \FloatBarrier